OFD16/OFD16/README.md

 Junior Mobile App Developer
 --------------------------

-I have been learning programming for 1 years.
+I have been learning programming for 2 years.

 * 🌍  I'm based in Türkiye
-* 🧠  I'm learning Dart, Java,Pyhton
+* 🧠  I'm learning Dart, Javascript,
-* 🤝  I'm open to collaborating on Mobile App
+* 🤝  I'm open to collaborating on Mobile App and Web apps.
 * ⚡  I like motor tours and shows.

 <a href="https://www.twitter.com/Omer_Frk_Dmrsy" target="_blank" rel="noreferrer"><img